Robert Turbin

-High school career
+Early life

 Turbin played high school football at Irvington High School in Fremont, California.
 As a junior, he led the varsity team to a Mission Valley Athletic League football championship, and his team would go on to play in the NCS Division 3A East Bay Conference championship, where they lost to Las Lomas High 21–14.
 He was named first-team all-league running back as well as an all-league defensive back as a senior, and earned the league Defensive Player of the Year award.
 He rushed 143 times for 1,232 yards and 14 touchdowns and had nine receptions for 103 yards, and defensively, he recorded six interceptions.
 He was also a two-year letterwinner in basketball as well as track & field.

 College career

 Turbin enrolled at Utah State University and played for the Aggies football team.
 As a redshirt sophomore in 2009, he gained 1,296 rushing yards and 418 receiving yards and scored 18 touchdowns.
 In the annual rivalry game against the Utah Utes, Turbin set a school record with a 96-yard touchdown run.
 He missed the 2010 season due to a knee injury, but he returned in 2011 as the Aggies' lead running back.
 In the first half of the 2011 season, Turbin ran for at least 100 yards in five of the six games.
 Turbin's 1,517 rushing yards during the 2011 season ranked 10th among NCAA Division I FBS players.
 In 2011, Turbin set the single season rushing touchdowns record for Utah State with 19 rushing touchdowns.
 He won the WAC Offensive Player of the Year.